 At the same time, it is also important to ensure that you have taken full advantage of the various schemes on offer from the federal and state governments to assist people who want to buy their first home.

-What assistance is available to first home buyers?
+What kind of Government assistance is available to first home buyers?

 Both the federal and state governments provide assistance to first home buyers as a means of helping them build or purchase their first property.